 Who doesn’t have to pay?
 Are there exceptions?

 In general, if you have to ask this question, then you probably aren’t exempt from the GET.
-Entities like Non Profits, utility companies, and selling securities/commodities are exempt from the GET.
-Certain See this long document for details (Hawaii Revised Statute 237-23, 12/31/2012).
+Entities like Non Profits, utility companies, and some selling securities/commodities are exempt from the GET.
+See this long document for details (Hawaii Revised Statute 237-23, 12/31/2012).

 Reimbursements: if you paying for something on behalf of a client and there is no mark-up (meaning that you’re not profiting), then the amount is exempt from GET.

 Example: I build a website for a client and it requires a special plugin software for $50.
 I buy it on behalf of my client then I tack the cost onto his final invoice along with the fee for the website.
 I don’t pay GET on that $50 reimbursement I get from the client.
 If I pay $50 for the plugin and charge my client $150, then it’s not a reimbursement and I have to pay GET on the $150.